Kneel to half kneel to stand exercise : How to do, Benefits, Side Effects, Uses, Precautions

 As per several scientific studies, some precautions need to be taken while doing this exercise such as(ME/2)

-• Maintain proper form and posture
+• Use proper form and technique

 • Do not rush the movement